osscar-org/quantum-mechanics/README.md

 # **Interactive Notebooks: Quantum Mechanics and Computational Materials Science**
 [![Voila test](https://github.com/osscar-org/quantum-mechanics/actions/workflows/voila-test.yml/badge.svg)](https://github.com/osscar-org/quantum-mechanics/actions/workflows/voila-test.yml)

+## Introduction

-**Introduction**: This is a repository for tutorials in quantum mechanics and computational materials science.
+This is a repository for tutorials in quantum mechanics and computational materials science.
 Jupyter notebooks are converted into interactive web applications.
 Professors can use them to demonstrate knowledge in the classroom.
 Students can also use them for self-learning.